 Rests with the Grand Master and Sovereign Council for non-constitutional matters; with the Chapter General, representing the Supreme Assembly of Knights, as far as constitutional rules are concerned.

-Rests with the Sovereign Council, chaired by the Grand Master and composed of ten Knights elected by the Chapter General.
+Rests with the Sovereign Council, chaired by the Grand Master and composed of thirteen Knights elected by the Chapter General.

 It is exercised by the Magistral Courts of First Instance and of Appeal, composed of judges appointed by the Grand Master and the Sovereign Council from Order members of legal expertise.
 Rests with the Grand Master and Sovereign Council for non-constitutional matters; with the Chapter General, representing the Supreme Assembly of Knights, as far as constitutional rules are concerned.